 KwaZulu Natal is sub-tropical and its Indian Ocean is warm in December (around 25°C or 77°F) with coral reefs to explore on scuba dives while its wildlife is concentrated in smaller, highly diverse reserves, often with an emphasis on rhino conservation.
 It’s the country’s top birding destination, home to exciting walking safaris, great for families, and has a long and fascinating history – put it all together on one itinerary.

-Other Great months for Gorilla Trekking: May through November.
+Other Great months for KwaZulu-Natal: May through November.

 The Kruger Park and its adjacent Sabi Private Reserves are renowned for their Big 5 game viewing (lion, elephant, rhino, buffalo and leopard) and a December safari – especially one over Christmas – has become something of a tradition.
 The rains have begun in December but the bulk of it is yet to come; the landscape is green and rejuvenated, migrant birds are arriving and many animals – especially antelope – have given birth which means plenty of predators.